 - Experienced Management Team.
 We believe the extensive hotel industry experience of our senior management team will enable us to effectively implement our business strategies.
 Our senior management team of William W. McCarten, John L. Williams, Mark W. Brugger, Michael D. Schecter and Sean M. Mahoney has extensive experience in lodging, real estate and related service industries, including hotel asset management, acquisitions, mergers, dispositions, development, redevelopment and financing.
 Collectively, they have been involved in hotel transactions aggregating several billion dollars and over 100,000 hotel rooms. - Marriott Investment Sourcing Relationship.
 Our investment sourcing relationship with Marriott provides us, subject to certain limitations, with a "first look" at hotel property acquisition and investment opportunities known to Marriott.
 Our senior management team currently meets with senior representatives of Marriott approximately every two weeks to discuss, among other things, potential hotel property investment opportunities known to Marriott.
 As a result of Marriott's extensive network, relationships and knowledge of hotel property investment opportunities, we believe we have preferred access to a unique source of hotel property investment opportunities, many of which may not be available to other hospitality companies.
 Since our formation in 2004, Marriott has provided us access to more than \$1.9 billion of off-market acquisition opportunities.
 Our relationship with Marriott has facilitated the acquisition of five of our initial seven hotel properties, including the Marriott Griffin Gate Resort and the Lodge at Sonoma Renaissance Resort & Spa, both of which we acquired directly from Marriott. - Proven Acquisition Capability.
 Our senior management team has established a broad network of hotel industry contacts and relationships, including relationships with hotel owners, financiers, operators, commercial real estate brokers and other key industry participants.
 These industry relationships have provided us with another valuable source of potential hotel property investment opportunities.
 We believe that our ability to quickly identify, negotiate, finance and consummate acquisitions has positioned us as a preferred buyer of hotel properties. - Growth-Oriented Capital Structure.
-Upon completion of, and application of the net proceeds from, this offering and the closing of the acquisitions of five hotel properties that we consider probable as of the date of this prospectus, we will have approximately \$300.1 million in secured financing, representing an initial leverage ratio of approximately 39.2% of our pro forma total investments at the quarter ended March 25, 2005, including projected capital improvements.
-In addition, we have a commitment, which is subject to the negotiation of definitive loan documents, for a three-year, \$75.0 million senior secured revolving credit facility from Wachovia Bank, National Association (an affiliate of Wachovia Capital Markets, LLC, which is a co-managing underwriter in this offering), as administrative agent under the credit facility, and Citicorp North America, Inc. (an affiliate of Citigroup Global Markets Inc., which is a lead managing underwriter in this offering) and Bank of America, N.A. (an affiliate of Banc of America Securities LLC, which is a co-managing underwriter in this offering) and Bank of America, N.A. (an affiliate of article of and tri-book runner under the credit facility.
-This facility, if consummated, may be expanded to \$250.0 million, at our election, subject to the approval of the lenders, to fund additional acquisitions and renovations and for general working capital and other corporate purposes.
+Upon completion of, and application of the net proceeds from, this offering and the closing of the acquisitions of five hotel properties that we consider probable as of the date of this prospectus and the draw, on a pro forma basis, of \$4.5 million under our anticipated senior secured revolving credit facility described below, we will have approximately \$30.4.6 million in secured financing, representing an initial leverage ratio of approximately 39.9% of our pro forma total investments at the quarter ended March 25, 2005, including projected capital improvements.
+We have a commitment, which is subject to the negotiation of definitive loan documents, for a three-year, \$75.0 million senior secured revolving credit facility from Wachovia Bank, National Association (an affiliate of Wachovia Capital Markets, LLC, which is a co-managing underwriter in this offering), as administrative agent under the credit facility, and Citicorp North America, Inc. (an affiliate of Citigroup Global Markets Inc., which is a lead managing underwriter in this offering), as co-syndication agents under the credit facility.
+Each of these underwriters is a tri-lead arranger and tri-book runner under the credit facility, if consummated, may be expanded to \$250.0 million, at our election, subject to the approval of the lenders, to fund additional acquisitions and renovations and for general working capital and other corporate purposes.
 We maintain a target leverage ratio of 45% to 55% of our aggregate property investment and repositioning costs.